 The NHS Scheme applies to doctors on a GP Specialty Training Scheme (VTS) whilst they are undertaking the hospital part of their training or when they are undertaking training in a general practice they have a contract with a lead NHS Trust who will remain their employer.
 Employment as a GP registrar with a general medical practitioner will count for the length of service requirements.
 Similarly, when doing the general practice part of the training, previous hospital service may be taken into account in determining the length of service requirements.

 Where a GP registrar undertaking the general practice part of their training has a contract of employment with the training practice the NHS scheme will not apply.
 However, although there is no automatic right to the NHS Scheme, there has been an historical agreement with the health department that GP registrar entitlements are in line with the NHS Scheme.

 When employed by the practice the GP registrar entitlements will be laid down in the contract of employment, which in turn is governed by the Directions to Health Education England (GP registrar) 2013 and the NHS Litigation Authority (GP registrar) 2013.

 Not on the NHS scheme

-Where there is no specific reference in the GP trainee contract to either the General Whitley Council provisions or the NHS Scheme we would encourage GP specialty trainees to try to negotiate similar terms with their training practice to those applied to their hospital doctor colleagues in line with the previous historical arrangement, and at the very least the provisions in the Directions which are generally similar to the NHS Scheme provisions.
+Where there is no specific reference in the GP registrar contract to either the General Whitley Council provisions or the NHS Scheme we would encourage GP specialty trainees to try to negotiate similar terms with their training practice to those applied to their hospital doctor colleagues in line with the previous historical arrangement, and at the very least the provisions in the Directions which are generally similar to the NHS Scheme provisions.
 GP trainers may need to discuss this with their primary care organisation in terms of the funding.

 The salaried GP handbook is a valuable resource for salaried GPs and GP employers, covering everything from legal entitlements to maternity leave, redundancy and employment protection.